IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ###### 3.71.4.1.3.1 Client Credential grant type

-The Authorization Server SHALL authenticate the Authorization Client using it's client id and credential as communicated in the HTTP Authorization header.
+The Authorization Server SHALL authenticate the Authorization Client using it's client identifier and secret as communicated in the HTTP Authorization header.

 The Authorization Server SHALL verify the access token request as described in [OAuth 2.1, Section 4.2.2]